 I think back.
 "Well... now that you mention it...
 I... hm."
 I think of what I did to the clerk.
 That woman wasn't part of Brev's gang.
-She had done nothing.
+She hadn't done anything.
 It seems hard to argue that that was a moral thing to do.
 Not that I regret it or anything, of course.

 "Well," I continue, "I guess I'm far from a saint myself.
-But at least what I did was brave.
-I guess I consider that part of morality."
+But I don't try to cheat my way into things I haven't earned."

 Brev looks back at his fallen wingmates.
 "We should help them get to the medical wing.
 It's not altruism, really, I just... still like them, even if I had to help you beat them to a pulp."